orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 unzip wheels.zip -d wheels
 cd wheels
 ```
-3. install the wheels. (if you only plan to follow the YOLO part ignore Open3D and vice versa).
+3. install the wheels. (if you only plan to follow the YOLO part, ignore Open3D and vice versa).
 full install example:

 ```bash